Bandits with many optimal arms: Introduction

 \paragraph{Large to infinite number of arms.}

-All papers cited above consider bandit problems where (i) there is typically a single optimal arm, i.e.~existing results are proven to be tight only in this case, and (ii) the number of arms is finite and not too large -- in particular, smaller than the budget.
-The setting with an infinite number of arms -- and sometimes also many optimal arms -- has however been studied in many settings.
+The setting with an infinite number of arms -- and sometimes also many optimal arms -- has been studied in different settings.

 A setting that is very related to ours is the infinitely many-armed setting where a distribution is assumed on the reservoir -- called the reservoir distribution.
 At each round, the learner can pull a previously queried arm, or a new arm that is sampled according to the reservoir distribution.
 A classical assumption on the reservoir is that the proportion of $\bar \Delta$-near optimal arms is of larger order than $\bar \Delta^{-\alpha}$ for any $\bar \Delta$.
 This setting been studied for both cumulative regret minimization \citep{berry1997bandit, wang2008algorithms, bonald2013two, david2014infinitely} and for best-arm identification \citep{carpentier2015simple, aziz2018pure, chaudhuri2017pac}.
 A classical strategy is to select a subset of arms from the reservoir, large enough so that it contains a near optimal arm with high probability, and to use classical bandit strategies on these arms.
 The minimax order of magnitude of the cumulative regret is then $\sqrt{T} \lor T^{\alpha/(\alpha+1)}$ and for the simple regret it is $T^{-1/2} \lor T^{-1/\alpha}$.
-Related results have also be obtained in the setting where the number of arms is finite, but large, and under related assumptions on the frequency of near-optimal arms~\citep{zhu2020regret}.
-While our setting is extremely related to this setting, the assumption about the frequency of near-optimal arms differs in the above literature from the assumption we make in this paper.
-Indeed, we assume that there is a \textit{minimal} gap $\Delta>0$ between the optimal, and sub-optimal arms, which is not the case in the quoted literature.
-And while our assumption is more restrictive, we also expect to obtain much smaller optimal rates, as will be made explicit later.
-Our results will differ from this stream of literature in the same way that, in the classical MAB, \textit{problem independent results differ from problem independent results}.